ABOUT LWANDO DLAMINI

 The ongoing theme of personal violence is something that he has experienced directly since early childhood.
 At the age of ten, he was paralyzed and survived a prolonged coma.
 Ten years later, he was brutally attacked by corrupt police, resulting in a severely damaged cornea.
 These aspects of fragility become apparent at tragic occurrence, and remind us that we are all going to die at some undetermined point.
 Dlamini is thus interested in the meaning and/or the unpredictability of our existence.The works have clarity and a precision that evokes compassion and understanding in the viewer while questioning what lies beyond the surface.

 In 2017, Dlamini graduated with a Diploma in Fine Art from the Ruth Prowse School of Art in 2017, and is currently based in Cape Town.
 Dlamini’s most recent group exhibit was in 2019 and titled ‘tete-a-tete’ at the Absa Gallery in Johannesburg.
-He was amongst the young emerging visual artists who were selected to be part of the RMB talent unlocked-programme in association with both the VANSA and the Assemblage, in fulfilment for the upcoming Turbine Art Fair.
+He was amongst the young emerging visual artists who were selected to be part of the RMB talent unlocked-programme in association with both the VANSA and the Assemblage, in the 2019 Turbine Art Fair.
 Dlamini has participated in group shows at the FNB Joburg Art Fair in 2018, and was awarded the 2018 David Koloane award from the Bag Factory Artist Studios and attended the Artist Career Boot-Camp in association with the National Arts Council.
 Dlamini made through to the semi-finals of the prestigious Absa L’atelier Art competition- 2018.
 In 2017 Dlamini was also the photographer and chaperone for Italian artist in residence, Valentina Colella at the Ruth Prowse School of Art in association with Everard Read and the Centro di Luigi Sarro.
 He has participated in the Thuphelo group exhibition at the University of Stellenbosch Gallery, Western Cape and the drawing workshop at the Greatmore Artist Studio, Woodstock, Cape Town.

 SELECTED GROUP EXHIBITIONS